top of page

 • "You're wrong."

-• "Whatever you want to tell yourself."
+• "Whatever you need to tell yourself."
 (My personal favorite)

 • "Okay."
 (This is very effective.
 There's no response.)